charlottelc/psychiana-demo/pages/about.md

 {% include feature/jumbotron.html objectid="dog_parade" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Collection; About Zhao Zhao Wo" %}

 ## About the Collection